Politics of France: Basic principles

 That is, law may lay out prohibitions only if they are needed, and if the inconveniences caused by this restriction do not exceed the inconveniences that the prohibition is supposed to remedy.

 France does not recognize religious law, nor does it recognize religious beliefs as a motivation for the enactment of prohibitions.
 As a consequence, France has long had neither blasphemy laws nor sodomy laws (the latter being abolished in 1789).

 Statutory law versus executive regulations

-French law differentiates between legislative acts (loi), generally passed by the legislative branch, and regulations (règlement, instituted by décrets), issued by the Prime Minister.
+French law differentiates between legislative acts (loi), generally passed by the legislative branch, and regulations (règlement, instituted by décrets), issued by the prime minister.
 There also exist secondary regulation called arrêtés, issued by ministers, subordinates acting in their names, or local authorities; these may only be taken in areas of competency and within the scope delineated by primary legislation.
-There are also more and more regulations issued by independent agencies, especially relating to economic matters.
+There are also more regulations issued by independent agencies, especially relating to economic matters.

 According to the Constitution of France (article 34):